neoforged/.github/primers/1.21.9/index.md

         - `getSubmitNodeStorage` - Gets the node submission for feature-like objects.
         - `getFeatureRenderDispatcher` - Gets the dispatcher for rendering feature-like objects.
         - `getLevelRenderState` - Gets the render state of dynamic features in a level.
+    - `ItemInHandRenderer`
+        - `renderItem` now takes in a `SubmitNodeCollector` instead of a `MultiBufferSource`
+        - `renderHandsWithItems` now takes in a `SubmitNodeCollector` instead of a `MultiBufferSource$BufferSource`
     - `LevelRenderer` now takes in the `LevelRenderState` and `FeatureRenderDispatcher`
         - `getSectionRenderDispatcher` is now nullable
     - `LevelRenderState` - The render state of the dynamic features in a level.
     - `MapRenderer#render` now takes in a `SubmitNodeCollector` instead of a `MultiBufferSource`
+    - `OrderedSubmitNodeCollector` - A submission handler for holding elements to be drawn in a given order to the screen whenever the features are dispatched.
     - `OutlineBufferSource` no longer takes in any parameters
         - `setColor` now takes in a single integer
+    - `PlayerSkinRenderCache` - A render cache for the player skins.
     - `RenderPipelines`
         - `GUI_TEXT` - The pipeline for text in a gui.
         - `GUI_TEXT_INTENSITY` - The pipeline for text intensity when not colored in a gui.
     - `RenderType#pipeline` - The `RenderPipeline` the type uses.
     - `ScreenEffectRenderer` now takes in a `MaterialSet`
+        - `renderScreenEffect` now takes in a `SubmitNodeCollector`
+    - `ShapeRenderer`
+        - `renderLineBox` now takes in a `PoseStack$Pose` instead of a `PoseStack`
+        - `renderFace` now takes in a `Matrix4f` instead of a `PoseStack`
     - `Sheets`
         - `BLOCK_ENTITIES_MAPPER` - A mapper for block textures onto block entities.
         - `*COPPER*` - Materials for copper chests.
+    - `SpecialBlockModelRenderer`
-    - `SpecialBlockModelRenderer#vanilla` now takes in a `SpecialModelRenderer$BakingContext` instead of an `EntityModelSet`
+        - `vanilla` now takes in a `SpecialModelRenderer$BakingContext` instead of an `EntityModelSet`
-    - `SubmitNodeCollector` - A submission handler for holding elements to be drawn to the screen at a given time.
+        - `renderByBlock` now takes in a `SubmitNodeCollector` instead of a `MultiBufferSource`
-    - `SubmitNodeStorage` - A node collector that hold the submitted features in the provided pose.
+    - `SubmitNodeCollection` - An implementation of `OrderedSubmitNodeCollector` that holds the submitted features in separate lists.
+    - `SubmitNodeCollector` - An `OrderedSubmitNodeCollector` that provides a method to change the current order that an element will be rendered in.
+    - `SubmitNodeStorage` - A storage of collections held by some order.
 - `net.minecraft.client.renderer.block`
     - `BlockRenderDispatcher` now takes in a `MaterialSet`
+    - `MovingBlockRenderState` - A render state for a moving block that implements `BlockAndTintGetter`.
     - `LiquidBlockRenderer#setupSprites` now take in the `BlockModelShaper` and `MaterialSet`
 - `net.minecraft.client.renderer.blockentity`
+    - Most methods here that take in the `MultiBufferSource` have been replaced by a `SubmitNodeCollector`, and a `ModelFeatureRenderer$CrumblingOverlay` if the method is not used for item rendering
+    - Most methods change their name from `render*` to `submit*`
     - `AbstractSignRenderer`
         - `getSignModel` now returns a `Model$Simple`
         - `renderSign` now takes in a `Model$Simple`